LG G Flex 2

 Comparison, online available, Very Short, Date: 02/18/2015

-Source: Greenbot English EN→zh-CN Archive.org version
+Source: Greenbot EN→zh-CN Archive.org version

 If you like what you see, you should seriously consider giving the G Flex 2 a try.
 It’s a massive improvement over its predecessor, and this second-generation phone sets the precedent for what curved phones should be.
 They should be both high quality and comfortable to hold, with features that mirror those of other flagship phones.
 Curved phones shouldn’t be just niche devices, but a merely another design option.